almostearthling/when-command-docs/tutorial.rst

 * ``python3-pyinotify``

-as suggested in the documentation, as well as the **When** package from the provided ``.deb`` file, following the suggested "easy" installation method.
-The applet itself is supposed to be installed and initialized for the user via
+as suggested in the documentation, as well as the **When** package from the provided ``.deb`` file, following the suggested "easy" installation method, and that the ``when-command`` executable is in the path.
+The applet itself is assumed to be installed in the desktop and initialized for the user via

 ::